20 Helpful Math Websites for Kids and Teachers with a Free Downloadable ListAll Posts

-Finding educational and helpful math websites used to be a challenge for teachers.
+Finding educational and helpful math websites for kids used to be a challenge for teachers.
 Now, the problem is finding the best ones.

-That’s because — although many websites have games, interactive activities and resources such as worksheets — they vary in quality and usability.
+That’s because — although many websites have online math games, interactive activities and resources such as worksheets and tutorials — they vary in quality and usability.

 1. Prodigy Math Game

-Try Prodigy Math Game — the engaging, curriculum-aligned math platform loved by over 50 million students, teachers and admins.
-No cost, ever.
+Try Prodigy Math Game — the engaging, curriculum-aligned math platform loved by over 100 million students, teachers and admins.

 Consider joining TES if you haven’t already — it’s the largest online teaching community, at more than 7 million users.